ttlion/preprocessAndStatsThesis/preprocessingFiles/README.md

 * Run "python discretize_dates.py -e" to get another example of input file.

-## File fill_data.py
+## File fill_data_LOCF.py

-* Fills time-series using LOCF
+* Fills time-series using LOCF.

-* Performs usual LOCF iteration and then a backwards iteration
+* Performs usual LOCF iteration and then a backwards iteration.
   * If a_0=?, a_1=8, a_2=9, a_3=? program does:
-    * First iteration fills a_3=9 (usual LOCF)
+    * First iteration fills a_3=9 (usual LOCF).
-    * Backwards iterations fills a_0=8
+    * Backwards iterations fills a_0=8.

+* Can remove subjects where, after filling, at least one variable still has missing data.
+  * If option1=1, program *REMOVES* subjects where, after filling, at least one variable still has missing data.
-* Removes subjects where after filling at least one variable still has missing data
+  * If option1=0, program *DOES NOT* remove subjects where, after filling, at least one variable still has missing data.

-  * Comment line 261 to avoid this behavior
+* User must introduce timestepMax, which is the maximum timestep for all time-series.
+  * For example, if timestepMax=2, program will only keep timesteps 0, 1 and 2 of all time-series.
+  * Note: if do not want to have a maximum timestep, just put an enormous number here!

-* CSV input file should be with "," instead of ";"
+* CSV input file should be with "," instead of ";" !!

+* Example input file: example_file_to_fill.csv

+* Program can also discretize variables into bins if desired!
+  * Example discretization file: example_file_to_fill_discr.csv

-* Run "python fill_data.py -h" for usage
+* Run "python fill_data_LOCF.py -h" for usage

-* Run "python fill_data.py -e" for example of input file format
+* Run "python fill_data_LOCF.py -e" for example of input file format

-* Program also discretizes variables into bins if desired
-  * Run "python fill_data.py -d" for example of discretization file
+* Run "python fill_data_LOCF.py -d" for explanation of the discretization file

 ## File fill_data_linInterpol.py